Italian audio course review: features and benefits

 Consequently, you also lose all the small habits that are peculiar to your native language and get in the way when learning Italian.
 For example, English speakers typically use extra words such as “do” and pronouns like “I” and “you” in everyday sentences.
 By repeating the sentences in this course, English speakers are forced to forget about “do” and also to omit pronouns.
 They just have to think differently about what they’re going to say.
 This sounds like a big leap to take, but this effect is already noticeable after a few days of daily practice done the right way (not pausing the audio, etc.).

 In a typical language class or course, first, you quietly listen to a long explanation of grammar, vocabulary, grammar notes, culture notes… all in your native language.
 You diligently take notes and feel like you know it all.
 Then, you move on to drills.
 Practice is only a small part of study time and is usually done in a controlled environment based on contents that are typical of a classroom.

 With these Italian audio lessons, you’ll be practicing Italian all the time.
 In fact, the entire course is a drill!
 And it’s based on situations that you’ll likely face during your trips to Italian or your chats with Italians.
-You’ll certainly make mistakes on the way, but in the meanwhile you’re already communicating effectively in Italian.
+You’ll certainly make mistakes on the way, but in the meanwhile, you’re already communicating effectively in Italian.
 This is the most practical method that you can find.